verdaux/BookNotes/Self Help/Assertive.md

 - [ ] Fogging - in case of a verbal attack - You are entitled to your opinion - You might be right - it's like a shrug - Don't react and give them a fight back - there is always room for improvement - fogging is only the start.
 - [ ] Overall are you happy?
 - [ ] I'm afraid I have to decline.
 - [ ] I'd hate to commit and do it poorly.
-It's better I say no.
+So I better don't.